jspsych/jsPsych/docs/overview/experiment-options.md

 * `on_trial_start`: Called at the beginning of every trial.
 * `on_trial_finish`: Called at the end of every trial.
 * `on_data_update`: Called whenever new data is added to the jsPsych data object.
-* `on_interaction_data_update`: Called whenever new interaction data (e.g., the subject enters or exits fullscreen mode) is added.
+* `on_interaction_data_update`: Called whenever new interaction data (e.g., the participant enters or exits fullscreen mode) is added.
-* `on_close`: Called right before the page closes, such as when a subject closes the experiment early.
+* `on_close`: Called right before the page closes, such as when a participant closes the experiment early.

 ## Specify exclusion criteria

 Exclusion criteria can be specified based on features of the user's web browser, such as the display size and whether certain features are reported.
-See the page on [excluding subjects based on browser features](exclude-browser.md).
+See the page on [excluding participants based on browser features](exclude-browser.md).

 ## Display a progress bar